On this page:

-This document examines the purpose of AFSA Regulation and Enforcement division in undertaking the role of the Inspector-General in Bankruptcy in regulating personal insolvency practitioners.
+This framework examines the purpose of the AFSA Regulation and Enforcement division in undertaking the role of the Inspector-General in Bankruptcy in regulating personal insolvency system.
 It explores the philosophies and core strategies used in undertaking this role, against a backdrop of AFSA's vision, purpose, stakeholder and public perceptions and expectations.

 AFSA’s vision is to be a dynamic organisation that facilitates improved and equitable financial outcomes for consumers, business and the community, through excellence in service delivery.
-Our vision is achieved through our purpose under the AFSA Corporate Plan 2016–17 being to ‘provide improved and equitable financial outcomes for consumers, business and the community through the application of bankruptcy and personal property securities law and the regulation of personal insolvency practitioners, and trustee services.’
-AFSA’s four goals are highlighted in the Corporate Plan—with Goal 1 of direct significance to the work done in the Regulation and Enforcement division.
+Our vision is achieved through our purpose under the AFSA corporate plan 2017–18 to ‘maintain confidence in Australia’s personal insolvency and personal property securities systems through delivering fair, efficient and effective trustee and registry services, and risk-based regulation’.
+AFSA’s four goals are highlighted in the corporate plan, with goal 1 of direct significance to the work done in the Regulation and Enforcement division.

 Goal 1: Foster confidence

-The role performed by Regulation and Enforcement is:
+The role performed by Regulation and Enforcement is to:

-- regulating the administrations and activity of trustees and debt agreement administrators to ensure high standards of personal insolvency practice and procedure by undertaking the following tasks:
+- regulate the administrations and activities of trustees and debt agreement administrators to ensure high standards of personal insolvency practice and procedure.
+To do this we:

-- registering private bankruptcy trustees and debt agreement administrators
+- register private bankruptcy trustees and debt agreement administrators

-- monitoring unregistered debt agreement administrators (i.e. those that have five or fewer active administrations)
+- monitor unregistered debt agreement administrators (i.e. those that have 5 or fewer active administrations)

-- inspecting the systems and files of registered trustees and debt agreement administrators
+- inspect the systems and files of registered trustees and debt agreement administrators

-- investigating complaints and applying sanctions when appropriate
+- investigate complaints and apply sanctions when appropriate.

-- fulfilling the Inspector-General’s administrative review role by determining applications for review of decisions made by trustees
+- fulfil the Inspector-General’s administrative review role by determining applications for review of decisions made by trustees

-- ensuring a high level of compliance by debtors, bankrupts and their associates, practitioners and others with the requirements of the Bankruptcy Act 1966 and associated legislation by investigating possible offences under the Bankruptcy Act and Personal Property Securities Act 2010 (PPS Act)1 and preparing briefs of evidence for prosecution.
+- ensure a high level of compliance by debtors, bankrupts and their associates, practitioners and others with the requirements of the Bankruptcy Act 1966 (Bankruptcy Act)1 and associated legislation by investigating possible offences under the Bankruptcy Act and Personal Property Securities Act 2010 (PPS Act)1 and preparing briefs of evidence for prosecution.

-AFSA’s regulatory framework provides a foundation for determining the most efficient and effective allocation of regulatory resources to compliance and enforcement activities.
-This framework seeks to balance the need to take a planned approach to monitoring compliance of its regulated population against the need to be flexible to respond to evolving and emerging risks.
-It also adopts best practice methodology1 and complies with the principles outlined in the Regulator Performance Framework so that ongoing regulatory reform is considered so as not to impose an unnecessary or inappropriate burden on the regulated population.
+AFSA’s regulatory framework provides a foundation to determine the most efficient and effective allocation of regulatory resources to compliance and enforcement activities.
+This framework seeks to balance the need for a planned approach to monitoring compliance of our regulated population against the need to be agile, to enable our response to evolving and emerging risks.
+It also adopts best practice methodology2 and complies with Regulator Performance Framework principles in seeking to avoid imposing an unnecessary or inappropriate burden on the regulated population.

 Our compliance values and behaviours

 AFSA is committed to the Australian Public Service (APS) values, which require that we are impartial, committed to service, accountable, respectful and ethical.
-AFSA bases its regulatory framework not only on the APS values, but also on actions and behaviours that are essential to achieve optimal compliance.
-These include:
+We base our regulatory framework not only on the APS values, but also on actions and behaviours that are essential to achieve optimal compliance.
+We:

-- acting as a ‘gatekeeper’, by maintaining appropriate barriers to entry, to ensure that only appropriately qualified and experienced individuals enter
+- act as a ‘gatekeeper’, by maintaining appropriate barriers to entry, to ensure that only appropriately qualified and experienced individuals enter

-- maintaining consultative and cooperative working relationships with stakeholders including those involved in the personal insolvency profession and related professional associations
+- maintain consultative and cooperative working relationships with stakeholders including those involved in the personal insolvency profession and related professional associations

-- working with other regulatory agencies to seek cooperation and consensus in approaches to common regulatory issues
+- work with other regulatory agencies to seek cooperation and consensus in approaches to common regulatory issues

-- seeking improvements in practitioners’ processes and procedures to address risks identified through our compliance monitoring activities
+- seek improvements in practitioners’ processes and procedures to address risks identified through our compliance monitoring activities

-- encouraging and recognising, through a reduced regulatory burden, voluntary compliance and facilitating the ability of stakeholders to comply with legislative and policy requirements
+- encourage and recognise, through a reduced regulatory burden, voluntary compliance and facilitate the ability of stakeholders to comply with legislative and policy requirements

-- maintaining the effectiveness and integrity of staff involved in regulatory and enforcement activities through training, documentation of regulatory and enforcement processes, and setting appropriate responsibilities and accountabilities in decision making
+- maintain the effectiveness and integrity of staff involved in regulatory and enforcement activities through training, documentation of regulatory and enforcement processes, and setting appropriate responsibilities and accountabilities in decision making

-- ensuring that the Bankruptcy Act is administered and enforced consistently, appropriately and without unnecessary regulatory burden or cost
+- ensure that the Bankruptcy Act is administered and enforced consistently, appropriately and without unnecessary regulatory burden or cost

-- only taking enforcement or disciplinary action where such action is clearly in the public interest to maintain the integrity of the personal insolvency industry.
+- only take enforcement or disciplinary action where such action is clearly in the public interest to maintain the integrity of the personal insolvency industry.

 Our approach to regulation

-AFSA Regulation and Enforcement is committed to ensuring a high level of regulatory compliance within the insolvency profession and will utilise the most effective methods of regulation to achieve this objective.
+We are committed to ensuring a high level of regulatory compliance within the insolvency system and will use the most effective methods of regulation to achieve this objective.
 While remaining agile, we adopt a cyclical approach to regulation as shown in our annual regulatory cycle at Diagram 1.
 As part of our regulatory cycle we:

-- planning the specific activities to be included in the annual Insolvency practitioner compliance programme (Compliance programme)
+- plan the specific activities to be included in the annual Personal Insolvency Compliance Program (compliance program)

-- undertaking the Compliance programme throughout the year
+- undertake the compliance program throughout the year

-- releasing the results of our activities with any associated guidance to assist practitioners (particularly through the Personal Insolvency Regulator quarterly newsletter)
+- release the results of our activities with any associated guidance to assist practitioners (particularly through the Personal Insolvency Regulator newsletter)

-- contributing our results to the AFSA annual report
+- contribute our results to the AFSA annual report

 Diagram 1: annual regulatory cycle

-To achieve our goals we adopt a systematic, risk-based programme of compliance assessment activities for our regulated population.
-These include a planned programme of physical or eInspections, annual targeted compliance projects, continual proactive monitoring of annulment and personal insolvency agreement proposals, and investigation of complaints.
+To achieve our goals, we adopt a systematic, risk-based program of compliance assessment activities for our regulated population.
+These activities include a planned program of physical or eInspections, annual targeted compliance projects, continual proactive monitoring of annulment and personal insolvency agreement proposals, and investigation of complaints.
 We also maintain our agility so we are able to respond to emerging risks as they arise.

-Regulation and Enforcement seeks to promote voluntary compliance during our interactions with practitioners and individuals within the personal insolvency system.
+We seek to promote voluntary compliance during our interactions with practitioners and individuals within the personal insolvency system.
 The cornerstones of our approach in promoting voluntary compliance include the following four key areas (represented in diagram 2).

 Understand the environment

-- This includes the identification of trends or systemic issues within the insolvency profession, high-risk activities, and regulatory gaps.
-We also seek confirmation of a practitioner’s positive compliance culture.
+- identify trends or systemic issues within the personal insolvency system, high-risk activities, and regulatory gaps

-- We use data analytics to ensure we gather relevant internally sourced information to feed into our Compliance program, generally as one of our strategic focus areas each year or the focus areas for our inspection program.
-We acknowledge that regulation is not a ‘one-size-fits-all approach’ and therefore ensure that strategies are tailored to those we regulate.
+- use data analytics to ensure we gather relevant internally sourced information to feed into our compliance program, generally as one of our strategic focus areas each year or the focus areas for our inspection program

-- We regularly meet with the Australian Securities and Investments Commission (ASIC), the co-regulator of the insolvency profession.
+- regularly meet with ASIC, the co-regulator of the insolvency profession.
 We do this to ensure we understand current trends and issues that relate to practitioners who have dual registrations in both personal and corporate insolvency administration.
 This cultivates a collaborative and harmonised approach that strives to reduce the regulatory burden wherever possible.

 Guide and inform

-Regulation and Enforcement issue various forms of guidance and information to help achieve voluntary compliance by the insolvency profession.
-These include practice statements and guidance released on our website, the publication of the quarterly Personal Insolvency Regulator newsletter, and annual compliance program and report.
+AFSA issues various forms of guidance and information to help achieve voluntary compliance by the insolvency profession.
+We publish our practice statements and guidance on our website, along with the Personal Insolvency Regulator newsletter, and annual compliance program and report.
 We also release podcasts and conduct information sessions.
-We use these tools to guide and inform practitioners about our focus areas for each compliance program, and highlight key issues identified through the inspection program or which may present as a threat or opportunity to the insolvency sector.
+We use these tools to guide and inform practitioners about our focus areas for each compliance program, and highlight key issues identified through the inspection program or those that may present as a threat or opportunity to the insolvency sector.

 Diagram 2: cornerstones of our approach